kishorekkota/kishorekkota.github.io/llm_ai/llm_ai_quickly.md

+---
+title: All About LLM
+layout: home
+nav_order: 4
+parent: LLM
+---

 # The Complete Enterprise AI Implementation Guide: 90+ Essential Concepts for Application Development, Security, and Deployment

 ## Part I: The Foundations of Artificial Intelligence